83 Sights in Stuttgart, Germany (with Map and Images)

 The Leonhardskirche in Stuttgart is the second oldest church foundation in the old town of Stuttgart and today the centre of the Evangelical Leonhard parish of Stuttgart within the Stuttgart church district of the Evangelical Church in Württemberg.

-The municipal sanctarium Stuttgart is an open-air museum in the park of the former Villa Ostertag-Siegle in Stuttgart.
-In the lapidarium, over 200 mostly stone testimonies from five centuries of Stuttgart city history are exhibited, as well as the Roman antique collection of Carl von Ostag-Siegle (1860–1924).
+The Städtisches Lapidarium Stuttgart is an open-air museum in the park of the former Villa Ostertag-Siegle in Stuttgart.
+More than 200 mostly stone testimonies from five centuries of Stuttgart's city history are exhibited in the lapidarium, as well as the Roman collection of antiquities by Carl von Ostertag-Siegle (1860–1924).

 Weißenburgpark is a five-hectare green space in the Stuttgart-Süd district in the Bopser district.
 On a hill in the park are the so-called tea house and the marble hall, which are now used as excursion restaurants and event venues, respectively.
 The park itself is laid out with several walking paths and seating areas to linger.